joist-orm/joist-orm/docs/docs/goals/code-generation.md

 This approach allows the generated types to be seen by the TypeScript compiler and IDEs, and so provides your codebase a type-safe view of your database.

 :::

+### Understanding the generated code
+Joist will generate:
+- Codegen entity files (`AuthorCodegen.ts`)
+  - This will contain the generated entity that extends `BaseEntity`
+  - Types for the entity fields
+  - Generated validations
+  - Model config
+- The working entity file (`Author.ts` that extends `AuthorCodegen`)
+- Test file (`Author.test.ts`)
+- Factory (`Author.factories.ts`)
+- A `metadata.ts` file which contains the schema and fields

 ### Evergreen Code Generation